lincolnvirus/lincolnvirus.github.io/_projects/forex/real_manual_hadge.markdown

 group: Technical adviser
 title: '“REAl manual hedge”'
-meta: REAl manual hedge
+meta: The “REAl manual hedge” system is a convenient auxiliary trading tool that allows to make the hedging function of open positions automatic.
+All proceeds from the product sale will be directed to the project development and charity.

 logo: real_manual_hedge.svg
+og: img/og-real-manual-hedge.jpg

-order: 7
+order: 8

 category: ea

-og: img/og-real-manual-hedge.jpg

 lang: en
 ref: real_manual_hedge